bockp/Edge-Detection-project/README.md

 Ophelie Thierry  : Sobel/Prewitt/Cross operators

-Peter Bock       : LaPlace operators
+Peter Bock       : Laplacian of Gaussian operator

-if time (and motivation) allows:

-* Kirsch,

 ## Implementation of the *same functions as above* using the *WebGL library* + benchmarking and comparison with previous benchmarks.